Ebuube/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The file 19-AZ is a script that replace all characters A and c from input to Z and e respectively.

+The file 20-hiago is a sript that removes all letters c and C from input